-Food is fuel, and the type of food you eat before a run depends on a few factors, including expected run duration and how intense you expect the session to be.
+Food is fuel but the type of food you eat before a run depends on a few factors, including the time at which you run, run duration and run intensity.

-Carbohydrates are the preferred energy source as they release energy a lot faster.
+Carbohydrates release energy a lot faster.
 This is why ‘carb loading’ is so important on the days leading up to a long race like a half marathon or marathon.

 Simply put, the more carbs you eat, the more energy reserves your body will have to tap into on race day.